Bloody Kemper is no longer available.

-is a long buried true story, dark and
+buried true story, dark and foreboding, some of

-red soil, as some local parents would like their
+some local parents would like their children to

 Call it what you like, code of the hills, an eye